gcallah/Economics/Capitalism/capitalism.md

 efficacy of market transactions can tell us if there are things that should not be bought or sold, because allowing mere private demand for them to determine their availability is destructive for society as a whole.
 I think we have nearly unanimous agreement today that there should not be markets for slaves or contract killings.
 But should there be markets for sexual services?
+For human organs?
 For childbearing?
 For pornography?
 For dangerous and addictive drugs?
 Was the government intervention in the market that created limited liability corporations a mistake, one that allowed the huge concentrations of wealth in a few hands that we see today to arise?
 Nor can the science of economics tell us how much we should value greater efficiency in producing material goods relative to other good things, such as social solidarity or caring for those left behind in the race to produce more.
 (And the possible "free market" response that unfettered